Visit Bentota, Sri Lanka

 Bentota is spread along Sri Lanka’s west coast, with a cluster of hotels to the north that gradually thin out as you travel south.
 The lengthy stretches of golden sand are shaded by corkscrew palms, the occasional granite outcrop, and little else.

-While this is a popular beach resort, there are no beach bars or restaurants lining the sand, just hotels, villas and luxury resorts tucked behind the palms at discrete distances for each other.
+While this is a popular beach resort, there are no beach bars or restaurants lining the sand, just hotels, villas and luxury resorts tucked behind the palms at discrete distances from each other.

 Take a long walk along the beach and you might notice that many of the buildings share similar aesthetics.
 They’re the work of Geoffrey Bawa, a Sri Lankan architect who created tropical modernism, a blend of modern minimalism and traditional design.